nadsbuhdha/portfolio-project-5/README.md

 ### Business Model

 ### Company description
 The Sole Society is a B2C retail company that sells branded footwear to consumers.
+The business generates revenue by selling footwear to customers and consumers.
 The Society does not sell original products but products from external branded wholesale retailers or brand manufacturers.
 ### Target Audience
 The core target market for the Sole Society is fashion-oriented individuals ranging in age from 12 – 40.